 Christian Reformers – We have been privileged to interact with a number of great men and women of God and allow our students to glean from their teaching and experiences.
 People such as Rick Santorum, Loren Cunningham, Peter Xu, George Verwer, Steve Douglas and Father Anton from India have visited our school to speak to and pray over our students.
 We have also had local Kansas City leaders including senators, doctors, businessmen and other professionals speak to our students about how to bring impact wherever the Lord sends them.
 We know this generation of youth is called to great things and we focus on helping them discover their gifts, talents and callings.
 We pray and counsel one-on-one with all our seniors, helping them map out their next steps.

-Leadership in the “7 Mountains” preparation – We know today’s students will be tomorrow leaders in the mountains of influence.
+Leadership in the “7 Mountains” preparation – We know today’s students will be tomorrow’s leaders in the mountains of influence.
 We partially accomplish this through a diverse offering of classes, clubs, activities, and sports.
 Our school is like a greenhouse, where students feel safe and loved and are able to grow in leadership and wisdom in the areas they are called to.
-We have opportunities for our students to lead in worship, student government, student humanitarian council, drama productions, sports, art and science.
-We have had the opportunity to offer classes that will give our students a taste of future areas of study including entrepreneurialism, sustainable gardening, music production, film production, web design, novel writing, international relations and foreign policies and more.
+We have opportunities for our students to lead in worship, student government, drama productions, sports, art and science.
+We have had the opportunity to offer classes that will give our students a taste of future areas of study including entrepreneurialism, music production, film production, web design, novel writing, international relations and foreign policies and more.

 Family Partnership Private School Model – We have a unique model of partnership with our parents at TDA.
 We know that parents have the first responsibility before the Lord in training their children.
 We want to support our parents in this role both academically and also spiritually and emotionally.